NAVSUP, mission partners in Spain boost support to NAVEUR warfighters with restored fuel tanks

+NAS SIGONELLA, Italy - Personnel assigned to Naval Supply Systems Command Fleet Logistics Center Sigonella's (NAVSUP FLCSI) Fuels Division and their mission partners at Naval Station (NAVSTA) Rota, Spain manage the U.S. Navy's largest Defense Fuel Support Point (DFSP) in Europe.

+After the completion of an overhaul and modernization of the installation's two fuels storage tanks in late July 2022, the DFSP's capacity to support the fuels requirements for U.S. and NATO vessels and aircraft operating in the region just became larger.

-The photo depicts the entrance to one of two underground fuel tanks undergoing repair and modernization July 2022 at Naval Station Rota, Spain.
-Now fully operational, the two tanks brought back to the installation an overall storage capacity of 15% greater storage capacity of ship propulsion fuel, called F76, and 9% greater storage capacity of aviation fuel, called JP8.
-(U.S. Navy photo by Scott Light/released)
+The return-to-service (RTS) of both tanks brought back to the installation an overall storage capacity of 1.9 million U.S. gallons of fuel per tank, which translates into 15% greater storage capacity of ship propulsion fuel, called F76, and 9% greater storage capacity of aviation fuel, called JP8.

+"With increased operations in the Mediterranean Sea due to world events and various homeport shifts of U.S. Navy vessels to the AOR, the return-to-service of tanks #1 and #119 aboard NAVSTA Rota will increase the available storage capacities for F76 & JP8 fuel, respectively," said Lt.
+Lincoln Barber, NAVSUP FLCSI regional fuels officer.
+"This will allow us to maintain higher levels of inventory in direct support to the Fleet and increase sustainability for ships and aircraft."

+The installation's two fuels tanks had been out of service for several years due to the need for repairs that were delayed during the COVID-19 pandemic.
+NAVSUP FLCSI and NAVSTA Rota mission partners made the decision to restore them to operational status after thoroughly performing an operational risk assessment (ORA).
+NAVSUP FLCSI's mission partners included NAVSTA Rota's commanding officer, NAVFAC's public works officer, lead engineer and environmental specialist.

 |Date Taken: